SoulMate (Justin Timberlake song)

 "SoulMate" is a song recorded by American singer-songwriter Justin Timberlake.
-Described as contender for "song of the summer", it was written and produced by Canadian producer Nineteen85 with an additional writing from James Fauntleroy, Timberlake, Brian Casey, Gary Smith, Bert Young and Brandon Casey.
+The song was described as a return to form for Timberlake, following his country-influenced album Man of the Woods (2018).
+It was written and produced by Canadian producer Nineteen85 with an additional writing from James Fauntleroy, Timberlake, Brian Casey, Gary Smith, Bert Young and Brandon Casey.
 Its release coincided with the summer leg of The Man of the Woods Tour.